eranyser/EmployeeManagement.NET_6/slides/basic_concepts.md

       }
   }
   ```
  - Working against the interface allows us to use [dependency injection](dependency_injection.md) which in turns make our application flexible an easily unit testable.
+ - We will user *dependency injection* in our *Controller* but first let's understand [What is a Controller](controller.md)
  - Lets create our first Controller - EmployeeController, and use our IEmployeeRepository in this controller.
    - Create a constructor and inject the IEmployeeRepository in it.
    - Store it in a private field.
    - Use it in the *GetEmployeeById* method and call *IEmployeeRepository's GetEmployeeById* method.
     ```c#
     [ApiController]
 	  [Route("[controller]")]
 	  public class EmployeeController : ControllerBase
 	  {

         IEmployeeRepository _employeeRepository;
         public EmployeeController(IEmployeeRepository employeeRepository)